patofoto/Demon_Klipper_Essentials_Unified/README.md

 - Configure the macros in one place!
 Set the variables for all the Demon Klipper Essentials macros in the `demon_user_settings.cfg` file
 - There is no need to edit any macro code with this macro pack!
-- NOTE: If you dont set `_CLEAN_VARIABLES` the printer will give you an error if you haven’t done this & try to use the nozzle clean macros.
+- NOTE: If you don't set `_CLEAN_VARIABLES` the printer will give you an error if you haven’t done this & try to use the nozzle clean macros.

 ![Set Your Vars](https://github.com/user-attachments/assets/d2efa6c8-70c2-4585-aab3-08a4e29b6f0d)